| My 1st Canadian Skin On Frame Canoe |

 the same time the longitudinals are holding the ribs in place.
 Everything

+is holding everything in place.
 If you are wondering where the central Thwart is in

 the picture, I had to take it out for some reason but it is fitted again